gu-gridh/gridh-cutter/README.md

 ]
 ```

-Apps with `"managed": true` use the default database.
-Apps with `"managed": false` get their own database via the `AppRouter`.
+This automatically registers the app and its URLs (if it has a `urls.py`).
+The `managed` flag controls database routing:
+- `"managed": true` — uses the default database, Django manages migrations normally
+- `"managed": false` — routes to a separate database named after the app (via `AppRouter`), useful for legacy or external databases

 ### Abstract Models Reference